 - New York Mercantile Exchange (NYMEX): The NYMEX is the world’s largest physical commodity futures exchange, offering exposure to a wide variety of products.
 Commodity Exchange Inc. (COMEX) also operates as a division of the NYMEX and is best known for offering exposure to various metals contracts.
 The two divisions joined in late 2006, and were acquired by the CME Group in early 2008.

-- London Metal Exchange (LME): Stationed in the United Kingdom, the LME is a major exchange that offers exposure to futures and options to a wide variety of base metals and other commodity products.
-Some of the metals traded include aluminum, copper, tin, nickel, zinc, lead, and many more.
-Though founded in 1877, the exchange can trace its roots all the way back to 1571, when the Royal Exchange in London was opened, only trading copper at its origins.
+- London Metal Exchange (LME): Stationed in the United Kingdom, the LME is a major exchange that offers exposure to futures and options of a wide variety of base metals and other commodity products.
+Some of the metals traded include aluminum, copper, tin, nickel, zinc, and lead.
+Though founded in 1877, the exchange can trace its roots all the way back to 1571, when the Royal Exchange in London was opened, only trading copper at that time.

 - Intercontinental Exchange Inc. (ICE): The Intercontinental Exchange is a U.S.-based company that operates futures and over-the-counter contracts via internet marketplaces.
-The company was originally focused on energy contracts but has widened its scope by offering exposure to a number of commodities including cocoa, cotton, sugar, iron ore, natural gas, crude products, and much more.
-The platform is much more focused on just a select few commodities and may be a good fit for traders looking to single out one or two commodities.
+The company was originally focused on energy contracts but has widened its scope by offering exposure to a number of commodities including cocoa, cotton, sugar, iron ore, natural gas and crude products.
+The platform is much more focused on just a select few commodities and may be a good fit for traders looking to single out just one or two.

 - Multi Commodity Exchange (MCX): The MCX is a private commodity exchange based in Mumbai, India.
-The company was founded in 2003 an ranks as one of the top ten commodity exchanges in the world.
-Traders can gain access to a number of the usual suspects like gold and silver, but also have the option to trade a number of commodities focused on the Indian economy like pepper, cashew kernel, yellow peas, and a number of other futures that would be difficult if not impossible to find inside U.S. borders.
+The company was founded in 2003 and ranks as one of the top 10 commodity exchanges in the world.
+Traders can gain access to a number of the usual suspects like gold and silver, but also have the option to trade a number of commodities focused on the Indian economy like pepper, cashew kernel, yellow peas, and a number of other futures that would be difficult if not impossible to find within U.S. borders.